'Show me the money' — a new solution to the social care challenge?

 We take a look at the Government's recently announced plans to tackle the challenge of providing adult social care; will this one succeed?

-This week the Government announced its long awaited plan to address the challenge of providing social care.
-This is the latest in a number of aborted plans, policies and proposals which have sought to resolve the seemingly intractable social care dilemma facing successive governments – how to provide affordable high-quality care to an increasingly aging population.
+This week the government announced its long-awaited plan to address the challenge of providing social care.
+This is the latest in a number of aborted plans, policies and proposals which have sought to resolve the seemingly intractable social care dilemma facing successive governments — how to provide affordable high-quality care to an increasingly ageing population.
 Will this plan succeed where so many others have failed or not even been implemented?

 “The government will work with citizens, the NHS, local governments and other key stakeholders to co-produce a comprehensive national plan for supporting and enabling integration between health and social care.
 This will involve creating the right local incentives for integration and prevention, as well as working with the NHS, social care providers and other partners to ensure that they are working to deliver more effective care in people’s own homes and their communities, breaking down the barriers between services.
 The development of the strategy will include a renewed focus on outcomes, empowering local leaders and wider system reforms.”

 So far, so generic.
 What is different in the government’s proposals this time around, though?
 The financial proposals are not dissimilar to those which were proposed in the Dilnot report in 2011, though the financial thresholds proposed then were lower.
 The coalition government included in the Care Act proposals for a care cap to be introduced in April 2016.
 The cap was indicated to be £72,000 and in order to manage the cap, local authorities were to be asked to maintain care accounts for adults detailing care received and eligibility.
 The deadline for implementation of the cap was first extended and then abandoned altogether.
 At the time, it was stated that more time was needed because of the administrative burden of creating care accounts.
 Whilst this was undoubtedly a significant task, it was suspected that it was more about political expediency and the proposals were shelved altogether.